-Time based maintenance results in a non-optimized maintenance of equipment and the risk of missing out on early indications of failure, leading to unscheduled downtime.
+Time based maintenance results in a non-optimised maintenance of equipment.
+There is a risk of missing out on early indications of failure, leading to unscheduled downtime.
 There is also a risk of replacing fully functional machine parts.

 Train a machine learning model to be able to predict future system health.
-Using incremental learning, the result is a personalized predictive maintenance system, tailored to the specific device.
+Using incremental learning, the result is a personalised predictive maintenance system, tailored to the specific device.

-Apply conditions on the predicted future system health to determine if maintenance is required, now or in the near future, triggering automated maintenance alerts.
+Apply conditions on the predicted future system health to determine when maintenance is required.
+If it is now or in the near future, trigger automated maintenance alerts.